 - offer usage statistics: find out how many people are reading it

-- are easy to update online via a smartphone, tablet or PC
+- can be updated on a smartphone, tablet or PC

 - created at http://blogs.kent.ac.uk/myblogname.
-The name you choose is subject to approval, and cannot be the name of an existing blog.
+The name you choose is subject to approval, and has to be unique.

 - See how others do it: visit blogs.kent for a list of all University blogs.